Skip to article frontmatterSkip to article content

 4. Vision is relatively easy to study experimentally.

-5. Accordingly, vision is the most studied sense.
 We will always follow the same outline for the senses that we will discuss:

-First, we will discuss about the stimuli that these senses detect.
+First, we will discuss the stimuli that these senses detect.
 This implies that we will start with physics and chemistry.
 Some of that physics will also require us to review certain mathematical principles and laws.

 Next, we will explore the psychology of each sense.
 That is, we will briefly go over what is known from behavioral measurements about how we sense and perceive each sense in isolation or in combination with the other senses.